Rolf Buch: Vonovia

 In 2013, the real estate company Deutsche Annington announced Buch's appointment as CEO.
 He took the company public, expanding the property portfolio through acquisitions.
 With the takeover of competitor GAGFAH in the year 2015, he created Germany's largest real estate group.
 Under the new name of Vonovia, the company was later listed in the DAX blue-chip index.

+Vonovia acquired the Austrian property company Buwog in 2018 and Deutsche Wohnen in 2021.
+The company's business model drew repeated public criticism, and Buch conceded shortcomings in interviews.
+In 2022, he announced substantial rent increases, which he attributed to high inflation.

+In May 2025, Vonovia announced that Buch would hand over the management of the company to Luka Mucic.
+He left the company at the end of 2025.

 Other activities

 Corporate boards

 Until May 2009, Buch was member of the supervisory board of the internet service provider Lycos Europe.
 Besides, in 2017 and 2018, he was on the board of directors of the Swedish real estate company D. Carnegie & Co.
-To date, Buch serves on the supervisory board of the Gesellschaft zur Sicherung von Bergmannswohnungen (GSB) and is an active member of the board of trustees of Sparkasse Gütersloh's Woldemar Winkler Stiftung foundation.
+Buch has also served on the supervisory board of the Gesellschaft zur Sicherung von Bergmannswohnungen (GSB) and as a member of the board of trustees of Sparkasse Gütersloh's Woldemar Winkler Stiftung foundation.

+In October 2025, Buch joined the advisory board of the Hagedorn group, a German demolition and recycling company based in Gütersloh.
+In December 2025, the investment firm KKR appointed him executive advisor for its DACH region with effect from January 2026.